tobegit3hub/seagull/docs/2014-10-18-implement-i18n-with-angular-translate.md

 });
 ```

-Then how can we change the language?
-We need a controller to change the value of $translate.use().
+But how can we change the current language?
+We need a controller to change the value of ``$translate.use()``.
 The code is in the same app.js as well.

 ```
 seagull.controller('IndexController', function ($scope, $translate) {